Short term child care services

 Unemployment insurance contribution

-Family must deduct 1,40 % (year 2021) of unemployment insurance contribution from all carers aged 17 to 64 years.
+Family must deduct 1,50 % of unemployment insurance contribution from all carers aged 17 to 64 years (1.8.2022 18 to 64 years).
 On the basis of the information entered in the income register, the family receives an invoice for unemployment insurance, if the salary is over 1300 € per year.
 When family has made the report the unemployment insurance fund will send an invoice considering unemployment insurance contribution.
-Family will pay employers part (0,50 % year 2021) and carers part (1,40%).
+Family will pay employers part (0,50 % and carers part (1,50%).
 More information from Employment Fund (link can be found at the bottom of this page).

 For more information on unemployment insurance contribution check Employment Fund’s website (link at the bottom of this page) or call the customer service tel.075 757 0500.